meatpiHQ/mpUSB-CAN/README.md

 ![image](https://user-images.githubusercontent.com/94690098/146773960-5d2bcb26-4532-49b1-88ed-c5d18794a0c0.png)
 Download mpFlasher Tool. [**Link**](https://bit.ly/3yGgGTm)
 1. Available API for **LabView, C#, VB.Net, Delphi, Python**
-2. Supports **BUSMaster** using SocketCAN Firmware (VSCOM)
-3. Set the 1.27mm DFU jumper
+2. Set the 1.27mm DFU jumper
-4. Plug in the USB cable, both LEDs should start blinking
+3. Plug in the USB cable, both LEDs should start blinking
-5. Once in DFU mode, the device will appear as "USB Serial Device"
+4. Once in DFU mode, the device will appear as "USB Serial Device"
-6. If you have multiple USB Serial devices connected make sure to choose the right one
+5. If you have multiple USB Serial devices connected make sure to choose the right one
-7. Click the "Three Dots" button to select the firmware file
+6. Click the "Three Dots" button to select the firmware file
-8. Then Click flash button.
+7. Then Click flash button.

 ---